jborean93/winrm-cert-auth/README.md

 # WinRM Client Certificate Authentication
-This repo demonstrates how to create certificates for WinRM client certificate authentication and how to configure Windows to setup the service side to allow those certificates for client authentication.
+This repo demonstrates how to create certificates for WinRM/WSMan client certificate authentication and how to configure Windows to setup the service side to allow those certificates for client authentication.
+It has some Ansible playbooks that can be used to do all the necessary steps plus some standalone scripts and background information to help you understand how certificate authentication works and is configured.

 ## Background
 WinRM authentication is typically done through the `Negotiate` protocol which attempts to use `Kerberos` authentication before falling back to `NTLM`.